Structure-Preserving Learning Improves Geometry Generalization in Neural PDEs: Results

 \subsection{Out-of-Distribution Generalization}

 We consider two custom evaluations to highlight the capability for inference on novel geometries.
 The \textbf{Poly-Poisson} dataset consists of circular domains with a polygon cutout.
 We solve Poisson with Dirichlet BCs on the cutout and exterior, and vary the degree of the polygon to create a distribution shift.
 Models are trained on $n<5$ and evaluated on $n>5$.
-By modeling purely diffusion physics, this problem matches the hypothesis class of the Geo-NeW method by design, and we therefore expect good performance.
+Because this benchmark is governed by diffusion alone, this problem matches the hypothesis class of the Geo-NeW method by design, and we therefore expect good performance.
 Results are shown in Figure~\ref{fig:ood_ramp10}, our approach provides an improvement over conventional baselines both in and out-of distribution.

 We also consider an extension of the 2D Navier-Stokes data from \citet{hao2023gnot}, with some extensions to allow larger variation over geometries (\textbf{NS2d-c++}).
 For training data, we consider only geometries with circular obstacles, in a unit square, with $n<4$ obstacles.
 For extrapolation, we evaluate models with $n\leq6$ obstacles, on geometries with variable length $L\leq5$, with square obstacles, and with an angled step with angle $\theta \leq 30^\circ$.
-Coordinate-based baseline models fail to produce stable predictions under these extrapolation settings, yielding normalized $\ell_2$ errors exceeding $\varepsilon>30$.
+Coordinate-based baseline models fail to produce stable predictions under these extrapolation settings, yielding normalized $\ell_2$ errors exceeding $\varepsilon>30\%$.
+Restricting the evaluation to $L=1$ while varying step angle and obstacle parameters yields a milder extrapolation regime in which Geo-NeW achieves $7.87\%$ error compared to $13.1\%$ for the strongest baseline.
 We verify the exact treatment of boundary error in Table~\ref{tab:boundary_error}.

 Results are shown in Figures~\ref{fig:comp_heatmap3} and \ref{fig:ood_ramp10}.
-Across all extrapolation variables, Geo-NeW consistently outperforms baselines, with the largest gains from increasing obstacle count and introducing the angles step.
+Across all extrapolation variables, Geo-NeW consistently outperforms baselines, with the largest gains from increasing obstacle count and introducing the angled step.
 We provide full results in Table~\ref{tab:dataset_comparison}.

-\paragraph{Mesh Encoding Ablation} We consider both the baseline inducing point encoder and the Geo-NeW model with an identical encoder implementation on the point-cloud and mesh-based input encodings.
+\paragraph{Mesh encoding ablation.} We consider both the baseline inducing point encoder and the Geo-NeW model with an identical encoder implementation on the point-cloud and mesh-based input encodings.
 These results are shown in Table~\ref{tab:encoding_ablation}, and highlight the value of structure-preserving inductive bias beyond the benefit of mesh-based data processing, which is also substantial.